 Open ended epithermal gold mineralization in the Northern Nevada Rift

-The Jake Creek property is located 130 kilometers (40 miles) northeast of Winnemucca, NV 15 miles west of Hecla’s Midas mine, in Humboldt County, Nevada
+The Jake Creek property is located 64 kilometers (40 miles) northeast of Winnemucca, NV 20 miles west of Hecla’s Midas mine, in Humboldt County, Nevada, US.

-The areas surrounding the Jake Creek property have been explored by several companies, for the most part looking for Carlin-type mineralization hosted in Paleozoic rocks, similar to the nearby Twin Creeks Mine (located 7 miles to the east).
+The areas surrounding the Jake Creek property have been explored by several companies, for the most part looking for Carlin-type mineralization hosted in Paleozoic rocks, similar to the nearby Twin Creeks Mine (located 10 kilometres to the west).
 The Jake Creek property was explored most recently during 2008-2012 by Evolving Gold Corp., who conducted gravity and IP geophysical surveys, an extensive mercury in soils survey, surface mapping and sampling and a 13-hole RC drilling program.
-Their drilling program encountered significant gold mineralization up to (11.3 g/t Au) in the Tertiary volcanic rocks closely associated with the Tertiary-Paleozoic unconformity.
+Their drilling program encountered significant gold mineralization up to 11.3 g/t Au in the Tertiary volcanic rocks closely associated with the Tertiary-Paleozoic unconformity.
 This drilling was never followed up.